Nugine/s3s/README.md

 just codegen
 ```

-It should change nothing if you are running the lastest code.
+It should change nothing if you are running the latest code.